zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/configure-steps-pipelines.md

 * `experiment_tracker`: Name of the [experiment_tracker](../../../stacks-and-components/component-guide/experiment-trackers/experiment-trackers.md) to enable for this step.
 This experiment_tracker should be defined in the active stack with the same name.
 * `step_operator`: Name of the [step_operator](../../../stacks-and-components/component-guide/step-operators/step-operators.md) to enable for this step.
 This step_operator should be defined in the active stack with the same name.
 * `outputs`: This is configuration of the output artifacts of this step.
 This is further keyed by output name (by default, step outputs [are named `output`](managing-steps.md#step-output-names)).
-The most interesting configuration here is the `materializer_source`, which is UDF path of the materializer in code to use for this output (e.g. `materializers.some_data.materializer.materializer_class`).
+The most interesting configuration here is the `materializer_source`, which is the UDF path of the materializer in code to use for this output (e.g. `materializers.some_data.materializer.materializer_class`).
 Read more about this source path [here](../data-management/handle-custom-data-types.md).

 Learn more about step configuration in the [dedicated section on managing steps](managing-steps.md).